ASStoredProcedures/ASStoredProcedures/docs/Installation-Instructions.md

 ---
 ## Installation Instructions

+### Option 1: XMLA Script (Recommended)

+Download the proper .xmla file from the [latest release](https://github.com/ASStoredProcedures/ASStoredProcedures/releases) (for example ASSP_2017_v1_4_3.xmla is for SQL Server 2017 and is ASSP release 1.4.3), open in SQL Server Management Studio and execute the script against your Analysis Services Multidimensional server.
+If you need to adjust the properties of the assembly then open the Assemblies folder and edit the properties of the ASSP assembly.

+### Option 2: Deploying DLL

-Download the proper .zip file from the [latest release](http://asstoredprocedures.codeplex.com/releases) of ASSP and unzip the DLL.
+Download the proper .zip file from the [latest release](https://github.com/ASStoredProcedures/ASStoredProcedures/releases) of ASSP and unzip the DLL.

 Start by opening SQL Server Management Studio (SSMS)
 * If you want the Assembly available to all databases, right clicking on the Assemblies node under the Server.